-Canadians expect that the money necessary to pay for the long-term care of used nuclear fuel will be available when it is needed.
-Financial surety has the objective of determining what costs can reasonably be expected to occur over the life of the project, along with a contingency for unexpected events, and then designing a system that collects and protects enough money to ensure that the entire cost can be covered under a variety of social and economic circumstances, and within a required time frame.
+Canadians expect that the money necessary to pay for the long-term care of used nuclear fuel will be available when it is needed and will be fully funded by the waste producers.
+Financial surety has the objective of determining what costs can reasonably be expected to occur over the life of the project, along with a contingency for unexpected events, and then designing a system that collects enough money from the waste producers and protects this money to ensure that the entire cost can be covered under a variety of social and economic circumstances, and within the required time frame.

-The Adaptive Phased Management project will be implemented in phases and will operate for many decades.
+The Adaptive Phased Management project will be implemented in phases and spanning many decades.
 It has an estimated cost of \$16 billion to \$24 billion.
 The final cost will depend on such factors as the number of fuel bundles to be managed, timing of construction and geology of the site.

 The highest present value cost scenario for long-term management of Canada's used nuclear fuel assumes a deep geological repository would be available starting in 2035.
-When updated to January 1, 2009, present value, the estimated cost of Adaptive Phased Management is in the range of \$7 billion to \$8 billion.
-These cost estimates include costs for reactor site storage, which are carried out and funded by the individual waste owners, and costs to develop, construct and operate a central long-term facility, including a deep geological repository and transportation for the used nuclear fuel to the repository, which are carried out and funded by the NWMO.
+When updated to January 1, 2010, present value, the estimated cost of Adaptive Phased Management is in the range of \$7 billion to \$8.5 billion.
+These cost estimates include costs for reactor site storage, which are carried out and directly funded by the individual waste owners, and costs to develop, construct and operate a central long-term facility, including a deep geological repository and transportation for the used nuclear fuel to the repository, which are carried out and funded by the NWMO.